rtc11/nob.kt/README.md

 Make sure the KOTLIN_LIB path is correct.

 # Usage
+Bootstrap nob.kt with `./nob`

+Compile and run with the same `./nob`

 Update nob.kt inside `compile_target` to include necessary libs.
 This will resolve necessary compile/runtime libraries from gradle and maven.

 Example: